Snifer/SniferL4bs/README.md

 SniferL4bs
 ==========

-Todos los scripts y locuras del Blog SniferL4bs que sean desarrollados vendran en esta pequeña sección dedicada.
+Todos los scripts locos del Blog SniferL4bs que sean desarrollados vendran en esta pequeña sección dedicada.
+All the crazy scripts from SniferL4bs Blog which are being developed will be in this little dedicated section.

 ####Python

 Name Script: maillove.py

 Description: